Skip to content

 yield dependencies with teardown

-A dependency that yields its value behaves like a context manager scoped to the request: the code before yield is setup, the code after runs once the response has been produced — even if the handler raised.
+A dependency that yields its value behaves like a context manager scoped to the request: the code before yield is setup, the code after runs after the response has been produced — even if the handler raised.

 def db_session():